 - Ventilation systems with dirty filters or blocked vents

 If your workplace is unhealthy due to these or similar conditions, inform your building management and see a doctor if you are experiencing symptoms of asthma.

 Occupational asthma is a serious condition.
 Left untreated, workers may suffer long-term lung damage and disability.
 Each day, 10 Americans die of asthma; adults are four times more likely to die from asthma than children.
 However, with early diagnosis and treatment, the effects of work-related asthma can be managed, which is why it is important to receive a diagnosis as soon as possible.

 Employers can also take steps to prevent further lung damage to employers by making the workplace safer, which include:

 - Identifying potential irritants and asthma triggers

 - Eliminating or reducing known asthma triggers

-- Providing workers with personal protective equipment (PPE)
+- Providing employees with personal protective equipment (PPE)

 Philadelphia Workers’ Compensation Attorneys at Larry Pitt & Associates, P.C.
 Represent Workers in Occupational Asthma Claims

-If you have asthma that you believe may have been caused or exacerbated by your work, contact a Philadelphia workers’ compensation attorney at Larry Pitt & Associates, P.C. to discuss your legal options.
+If you have asthma that you believe was caused or exacerbated by your work duties, contact a Philadelphia workers’ compensation attorney at Larry Pitt & Associates, P.C. to discuss your legal options.
 Our experienced attorneys can help you prove that your asthma is work-related so you can obtain the compensation you deserve.
-We proudly represent all types of workers in Philadelphia and throughout the state.
-For a free consultation, please complete our online contact form or call us at 888-PITT-LAW.
+For a free consultation, complete our online contact form or call us at 888-PITT-LAW.